tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/active-directory.md

 Snap to the right hand side of the screen.

 To quickly launch an application as an administrator (without the right-click, run as administrator), type the name in the Search programs and files field, and then press Ctrl-Shift-Enter.
-Here are some tips that can save you from buying commercial software:

 Need to make a quick screencast to show someone how to do something?
 The Problem Steps Recorder can create an MHTML file that shows what you have done by creating a screen capture each time you take an action.
 Click the Start button and type ‘psr’ to open the Problem Steps Recorder.

-Need to burn a disc?
-The isoburn.exe can burn ISO and IMG files.
-You can right click a file and select burn, or launch it from the command line.

-Windows 7 includes a screen scraping tool called the Snipping Tool.
+Windows includes a screen scraping tool called the Snipping Tool.
 I have tons of users request a license for SnagIt, only to find this free tool (it’s under Accessories) does what they need.

-You can download this bootable security scanner from Microsoft that will run off a USB key, which is very useful if you suspect a machine has a virus.

-A great way to save all your command line tools and make them available across all your computers is to install Dropbox, create a folder to save all your scripts and tools, and add that folder to your path.
+A great way to save all your command line tools and make them available across all your computers is to install Dropbox or Google Drive, create a folder to save all your scripts and tools, and add that folder to your path.
 That way, they can be called from the command line or any other scripts, and if you update a script, it will carry across to any other machine you have.
-Windows 2008

 You can free up disk space on your servers by disabling hibernate.
-Windows 2008 will create a hiberfil.sys equal to the amount of RAM.
+Windows will create a hiberfil.sys equal to the amount of RAM.
 This is very useful with VMs that have lots of RAM but smaller C: drives.
 To disable hibernation, and reclaim that space, run this command:

 `powercfg -h off`